snorreralund/sds/readings.md

 - Grolemund, Garrett and Hadley Wickham.
 2016. "[R for Data Science](http://r4ds.had.co.nz/)".
 Read chapters 3, 4 and 9.
 Browse chapter 15.

+- Imai, Kosuke.
+2016. *A First Course in Quantitative Social Science*.
+Read chapter 4.[^rnote]

+[^rnote]: You will notice that Kosuke Imai uses the base `R` package much more frequently than we do.
+We will instead write `R` code that follows the "tidyverse" approach to data analysis.
+We do not expect you to repeat every line of code in the chapter, but you should have a rough idea of what each line of code does.

 Browse the following

 - Schwabish, Jonathan A. 2014. "[An Economist's Guide to Visualizing Data](https://www.aeaweb.org/articles.php?doi=10.1257/jep.28.1.209)". *Journal of Economic Perspectives*, 28(1): 209-34.